-Folks may dread turning 50, but cheer up.
-The half-century mark appears to be the perfect age, according to a Harris Poll.
+You may dread turning 50, but cheer up!
+The half-century mark appears to be the perfect age, according to a Harris Poll of 2,242 adults.
 When asked what age you would most like to stay if you could stop time and live forever in good health, 50 was the resounding response from young and old.
 Why is 50 so special?
 While those fine lines and streaks of silver do seem more prominent at this time of life, there also tends to be more life stability.
 Most people earn the highest paychecks of their career in their 50s.
-In addition, children are growing up or even on their own by the time their parents hit their 50s, which allows more freedom to do just about everything -- from spending a lazy Saturday morning in bed to traveling on exotic vacations.
+In addition, children are growing up or even on their own by the time their parents hit their 50s, which allows more freedom to do just about everything -- from spending a lazy Saturday morning on the porch to traveling on exotic vacations.

 Book discussion group to meet The next book up for discussion by the Cochise College Literary Guild is “Spirit Walk,” written by Cochise College instructor Jay Treiber.
 The discussion is Nov.
 21, 11 a.m. – noon, in the Horace Steele Room in the Sierra Vista Campus Library Building.
 The Literary Guild club for readers and lovers of books is open to all students and community members.
 For more information, call 520.515.5499 or email@example.com .